Ninja Forms +

 • Take credit card payments

-• Offer Google Pay & Apple Pay options
+• Offer Google Pay and Apple Pay options

 • Set up bank debit payments

-• Customize product & purchase details passed to your account
+• Customize product and purchase details passed to your account

 Easily manage payment totals